shas9/ios_PhotoEditing/README.md

 - **Photos**: Framework for accessing and managing photo libraries.
 - **SwiftUI**: For creating dynamic and interactive user interfaces.
 - **CoreML (DeepLabV3)**: For separating the subject from the background.

+## Pods

+Our application uses the following pods:
+- **Huawei Model**: Used MLImageSegmentationModel for image segmentation

 ## Contributing